Conditional Access

 Modified

-In order for your macOS computer to be deemed as compliant, it must meet a number of requirements.
-Non-compliant devices will not be able to access some of the resources and systems.
+In order for your Apple macOS computer to be deemed as compliant, it must meet a number of requirements.
+Non-compliant devices will not be able to access most of University systems and data.

 In order for your work computer to be deemed as compliant, it must meet a number of requirements.
 Non-compliant devices will not be able to access some of the resources and systems starting in Q4 of 2023.